 How To Apply Design Patterns when Designing Software

-Once you have identified a design pattern that helps solve your problem, this Slideshow illustrates the steps to take to use the pattern effectively:
+Once you have identified a design pattern that helps solve your problem, this Slideshow illustrates the steps to take to use the pattern effectively: The following series of images explore how to use a pattern.

 The first thing you should do is study the pattern so that you are sure you understand it